vbookshelf/OAK-D-Lite-Experiments/Exp_02-Access-the-rgb-camera-on-a-raspberry-pi/README.md

 ## Exp_02 - Access the RGB Camera on a Raspberry Pi 3 A+

 ### Objectives
-- Install DepthAi on the Pi.
+- Install DepthAi on a Raspberry Pi that's running Raspberry Pi OS.
 - Run the attached python code on the Pi.
 The code simply displays a window showing the feed from the RGB canera.

 <br>